yuchenchang9802/youbike-demand-forecasting/README.md

 ## Overview
 This project predicts YouBike station availability using GNN and LSTM models.

+## Project Goal
+To predict YouBike station availability in real time and help users avoid arriving at empty stations.

 ## The workflow includes:
 - Real-time data collection
 - Time-series preprocessing